563 – St Columcille establishes a community on Iona.

 1998 – The British government announced a £315 million economic package for Northern Ireland.
 Chancellor of the Exchequer, Gordon Brown, travelled to Northern Ireland to make the announcement at a gathering of business people and politicians.
 Brown denied that the package was a bribe to entice voters to support the Good Friday Agreement.

-1999 – US First Lady Hillary Rodham Clinton become the first woman to be granted the Freedom of Galway city, following in the footsteps of her country’s former presidents, John F. Kennedy and Ronald Reagan.
+1999 – US First Lady Hillary Rodham Clinton became the first woman to be granted the Freedom of Galway city, following in the footsteps of her country’s former presidents, John F. Kennedy and Ronald Reagan.

 1999 – The Loyalist picket at the Catholic church in Harryville, Ballymena, Co Antrim, was called off ‘until further notice’.
 The picket had resumed on 10 April 1999.
 Threats from Loyalist paramilitaries forced the Catholic owners of a public house in Dunmurray, close to Belfast, to close.